 Omega-3 fatty acids are critical for normal brain function and development: they preserve cell membrane health and facilitate communication between brain cells.
 Magnesium is one of the key nutrients for mental stability: it calms the nervous system by blocking brain N-methyl D-aspartate receptors (NMDA), inhibiting excitatory neurotransmission.4 Calcium regulates neuronal functions such as neurotransmitter synthesis and release, neuronal excitability, and more.

 Overall, we can see, that farming and consuming organic is beneficial for both our personal health and the health of our planet.
 In our next post, we will look at the ways to eat organic on a budget (yes, it is totally possible!).
-We hope you find this article helpful to you in your search for creating health and balance and are excited to see you in our upcoming community workshops.
+We hope you find this article helpful to you in your search for creating health and balance.